slsa-framework/slsa/spec/predicates/provenance.md

 <a id="recipe.arguments"></a>
 `recipe.arguments` _object, optional_

-> Collection of input arguments that influenced the build on top of
+> Collection of all user-controlled inputs that influenced the build on top of
-> `recipe.material` and `recipe.entryPoint`.
+> `recipe.definedInMaterial` and `recipe.entryPoint`.
 The schema is defined by
 > `recipe.type`.
+A "user" is any entity that is not `builder`.
+For example, if
+> [GitHub Actions] is the builder, then the "user" is anyone who is not GitHub.
 >
 > Omit this field (or use null) to indicate "no arguments."

 <a id="recipe.reproducibility"></a>
 `recipe.reproducibility` _object, optional_

-> Other information that is needed to reproduce the build but that cannot be
+> Collection of all builder-controlled inputs that influenced the build on top
-> controlled by users.
-The schema is determined by `recipe.type`.
+> of `recipe.definedInMaterial` and `recipe.entryPoint`.
+The schema is defined
+> by `recipe.type`.
+>
+> TODO: Is there a better name for this?
+"Reproducibility" sounds more like a
+> property (enum or bool) rather than a set of things needed for reproduction.

 <a id="metadata"></a>
 `metadata` _object, optional_